Aurangzeb: Second Deccan governorate (1653–1658)

 Aurangzeb proposed to resolve financial difficulties by attacking the dynastic occupants of Golconda (the Qutb Shahis) and Bijapur (the Adil Shahis).
 This proposal would also extend Mughal influence by accruing more lands.
 Aurangzeb advanced against the Sultan of Bijapur and besieged Bidar.
 The Kiladar (governor or captain) of the fortified city, Sidi Marjan, was mortally wounded when a gunpowder magazine exploded.
-After twenty-seven days of fighting, Bidar was captured by the Mughals and Aurangzeb continued his advance.
+After twenty-seven days of fighting, Bidar was captured by the Mughals, and Aurangzeb continued his advance.
+Aurangzeb would go on to successfully capture the fort of Kalyani two months after the capitulation of Bidar, but his invasion of Bijapur would be cut short by a peace treaty negotiated by Shah Jahan with Bijapur which ceded Bidar, Parenda, and Kalyani.
 Aurangzeb suspected Dara had exerted influence on his father.
 He believed that he was on the verge of victory in both instances, and was frustrated that Shah Jahan chose then to settle for negotiations with the opposing forces rather than pushing for complete victory.